AnimosWorkshop/Sor-Vault/Sign of Remembrance/Mechanics/Combat/Weapon Rules.md

 Note that some weapons need to be loaded while using this property in order to attack, for example - the sling.
 #### Thrown

 If a weapon has the thrown property, you can throw the weapon to make a ranged attack using your Strength modifier.
 If the weapon also has the Finesse property, you may throw it using your Dexterity modifier, so if you throw a dagger, you can use either your Strength or your Dexterity.
-Thrown weapons which aren't melee weapons cannot be used to attack in melee range.
+Thrown weapons which aren't melee weapons cannot be used effectively to attack in melee range.
 #### Tool

 The weapon can also be used as a tool, enhancing your abilities in a particular skill.
 The skill will be noted in parentheses next to this keyword, and you have a +1 bonus to that skill's checks and DCs as long as you hold it.
 This bonus does not stack if you hold multiple Tool objects.